Join Our Talent Network

 • U.S. National Whitewater Center

-Current 2023 – 2024 Atrium Health Administrative Fellows
+2025 – 2026 Atrium Health Administrative Fellows

 Atrium Health Wake Forest Baptist Administrative Fellows

-Master's Program: University of North Carolina, Chapel Hill
+Master’s Program: University of Minnesota

-Master's Program: University of Pittsburgh, School of Public Health
+Master’s Program: University of Louisville

 Hear what previous Fellows have to say: